chaitanyasrinivasan/motif_discovery/README.md

 2. Download anaconda from https://docs.anaconda.com/anaconda/ to ensure your system has the compatible version of Python.

 3. Use the following commands to install all dependencies for this pipeline.
+Be sure to start an interactive session with at least 2 GB of allocated memory if you are installing on a cluster machine.

 ```shell
   cd motif_discovery/scripts